Hedonic treadmill: Behavioral/psychological approach

 "Hedonic treadmill" is a term coined by Brickman and Campbell in their article, "Hedonic Relativism and Planning the Good Society" (1971), describing the tendency of people to keep a fairly stable baseline level of happiness despite external events and fluctuations in demographic circumstances.
 In 1978 Brickman, et al., began to approach hedonic pleasure within the framework of Helson's adaptation level theory, which holds that perception of stimulation is dependent upon comparison of former stimulations.
 The hedonic treadmill functions similarly to most adaptations that serve to protect and enhance perception.
 In the case of hedonics, the sensitization or desensitization to circumstances or environment can redirect motivation.
 This reorientation functions to protect against complacency, but also to accept unchangeable circumstances.

-Frederick and Lowenstein classify three types of processes in hedonic adaptation: shifting adaptation levels, desensitization, and sensitization.
+Frederick and Loewenstein classify three types of processes in hedonic adaptation: shifting adaptation levels, desensitization, and sensitization.
 Shifting adaptation levels occurs when a person experiences a shift in what is perceived as a "neutral" stimulus, but maintains sensitivity to stimulus differences.
-For example, if Sam gets a raise he will initially be happier, and then habituate to the larger salary and return to his happiness set point.
-But he will still be pleased when he gets a holiday bonus.
+For example, if Sam gets a raise he initially feels happier, then habituates to the larger salary and returns to his happiness set point.
+But he is still pleased when he gets a holiday bonus.
 Desensitization decreases sensitivity, which reduces sensitivity to change.
 Those who have lived in war zones for extended periods of time may become desensitized to the destruction that happens on a daily basis, and be less affected by the occurrence of serious injuries or losses that may once have been shocking and upsetting.
-Sensitization is an increase of hedonic response from continuous exposure, such as the increased pleasure and selectivity of connoisseurs for wine, or food.
+Sensitization is an increase in hedonic response from continuous exposure, such as the increased pleasure and selectivity of connoisseurs for wine or food.

 Brickman, Coates, and Janoff-Bulman were among the first to investigate the hedonic treadmill in their 1978 study, "Lottery Winners and Accident Victims: Is Happiness Relative?".
 Lottery winners and paraplegics were compared to a control group and as predicted, comparison (with past experiences and current communities) and habituation (to new circumstances) affected levels of happiness such that after the initial impact of the extremely positive or negative events, happiness levels typically went back to the average levels.

 Brickman and Campbell originally implied that everyone returns to the same neutral set point after a significantly emotional life event.
-In the literature review, "Beyond the Hedonic Treadmill, Revising the Adaptation Theory of Well-Being" (2006), Diener, Lucas, and Scollon concluded that people are not hedonically neutral, and that individuals have different set points which are at least partially heritable.
+In the literature review "Beyond the Hedonic Treadmill, Revising the Adaptation Theory of Well-Being" (2006), Diener, Lucas, and Scollon concluded that people are not hedonically neutral and individuals have different set points that are at least partially heritable.
 They also concluded that individuals may have more than one happiness set point, such as a life satisfaction set point and a subjective well-being set point, and that because of this, one's level of happiness is not just one given set point but can vary within a given range.
-Diener and colleagues point to longitudinal and cross-sectional research to argue that happiness set point can change, and lastly that individuals vary in the rate and extent of adaptation they exhibit to change in circumstance.
+Diener and colleagues point to longitudinal and cross-sectional research to argue that the happiness set point can change, and lastly that individuals vary in the rate and extent of adaptation they exhibit to changes in circumstances.